berenm/opengl-specification/src/egl/EGL 1.4 Specification.pdf.rst

 A return value of NULL indicates that the specified function does not exist for the implementation.

-A non-NULL return value for eglGetProcAddress does not guarantee that an extension function is actually supported at runtime.
+A non-NULL return value for **eglGetProcAddress** does not guarantee that an extension function is actually supported at runtime.
 The client must also make a corresponding query, such as glGetString(GL_EXTENSIONS) for OpenGL and OpenGL ES extensions; vgGetString(VG_EXTENSIONS) for OpenVG extensions;
 or eglQueryString(dpy, EGL_EXTENSIONS) for EGL extensions, to determine if an extension is supported by a particular client API context. [#]_

-Client API function pointers returned by eglGetProcAddress are independent of the display and the currently bound client API context, and may be used by any client API context which supports the extension.
+Client API function pointers returned by **eglGetProcAddress** are independent of the display and the currently bound client API context, and may be used by any client API context which supports the extension.

-eglGetProcAddress may be queried for all of the following functions:
+**eglGetProcAddress** may be queried for all of the following functions:

 * All EGL and client API extension functions supported by the implementation (whether those extensions are supported by the current client API context or not).
 This includes any mandatory OpenGL ES extensions.

-eglGetProcAddress may not be queried for core (non-extension) functions in EGL or client APIs. [#]_
+**eglGetProcAddress** may not be queried for core (non-extension) functions in EGL or client APIs. [#]_

-For functions that are queryable with eglGetProcAddress, implementations may choose to also export those functions statically from the object libraries implementing those functions.
+For functions that are queryable with **eglGetProcAddress**, implementations may choose to also export those functions statically from the object libraries implementing those functions.
 However, portable clients cannot rely on this behavior.